stefan-niculae/school-projects/README.md

 Some are just not too visual:

+* Procedural Programming *(semester 1)*
 * Psychopedagogy *(semesters 1 - 4)*
 * Databases *(semester 4)*
 * Database Management Systems *(semester 5)*

-And, unfortunately, cannot be showcased in this format, as a screenshot and one-liner won't do them justice.
+They, unfortunately, cannot be showcased in this format, as a screenshot and one-liner won't do them justice.